-Practical Nursing is open to men and women; few careers match the versatility, satisfaction, and longevity afforded by a nursing career.
+The Practical Nursing Certificate is open to men and women; few careers match the versatility, satisfaction, and longevity afforded by a nursing career.
 Students who have satisfactorily completed the program may apply to take the National Council Licensure Examination for Practical Nursing (NCLEX-PN).
-The Practical Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Alabama Board of Nursing.
-The program has a competitive admissions process.
+The Practical Nursing Certificate is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Alabama Board of Nursing.
+The PN Certificate has a competitive admissions process.

 Nursing Mission Statement